cdvelop/docpdf/README.md

 ## Acknowledgements

-This library would not have been possible without:
+This library would not have been possible without github repositories:
 - signintech/gopdf
 - phpdave11/gofpdi
+- wcharczuk/go-chart
+- golang/freetype

 ## Important